mwildehahn/pydantic-ai-gepa/docs/gepa.md

 - `perfect_score` - Defaults to 1.0
 - `seed` - Defaults to 0
 - `use_merge` - Defaults to False
+- `track_component_hypotheses` - Defaults to False; when True, stores reflection hypotheses alongside each component version and feeds them back into future prompts
 - `val_evaluation_policy` - Defaults to "full_eval"

 **Initialization Logic**